ibm-messaging/mq-jms-spring/README.md

 To achieve the same effect with Spring 2.x, you could use your own code to create an `SSLSocketFactory` object which can be applied to the MQ Connection Factory in a `customise` method before the CF is invoked.

+Spring Boot 3.4.0 changed how the sslBundles are loaded.
+If you have a simple file name such as `location: "key.jks"` and there is an exception saying that the file cannot be found, then change the property to `location: "file:key.jks"`.
+This regression has been fixed in Spring Boot 3.4.2, so you should not see this problem.

 #### Caching connection factory options